Impicklerick12/buzzy_bee/README.md

+## Overview
-The goal of this project is to work in a team of two for the Coder Academy Hackathon.
+This was our entry in to the Coder Academy Hackathon.
+Date: 21st-23rd Sep 2020

-We chose to build a flappy bird style game.
-The mechanics/functionality are the most important, but if we have time visual will be included.
+We chose to build a flappy bird style game as it offered simple mechanics and a single input to play.

-Game Mechanics:
-Mouse clicking will keep the bird/player character from falling due to gravity.

-Goal:
-Avoid falling to the ground and the obstacles you fly through as you move from the left to the right side of the screen.

-Sounds:
-Sound can be included towards the end after main game is complete.

-Visual:
-Basic colours to begin followed by pixel art/retro.
+**Controls**<br>
+Spacebar to flap/fly up.

+**Goal**<br>
+Try and fly for as long as possible whilst avoiding the ground and vine obstacles.

+**Sound**<br>
+Due to our understanding prior to the hackathon, there is cuurently no sound feature in the game.

+**Visual**<br>
+The images used were all sourced online, and unfortunatley we're unable to give credit to the original creators.
+If you believe any of these images to be works of your own, please feel free to get in contact so we may give credit where it's due.

+**Known issues/Bugs**<br>
+- You must referesh the browser to play again after game over.
+- The vine collisions are not perfect.
+- There is no instruction of how to play. (press spacbar!)
+- Vines appear squashed and stretched